Meet Our Team

 With over two decades of experience working with neurodiverse children, youth, and families, Rebecca is deeply committed to creating supportive environments that foster growth, understanding, and resilience.
 Her expertise spans case management, crisis intervention, and advocacy, focusing on empowering individuals and families to navigate complex systems and achieve meaningful outcomes.
 Drawing from a diverse professional background—including roles in child welfare, autism services, and therapeutic support— she has honed her therapeutic skills in assessment, program coordination, and relationship building, always prioritizing compassion and inclusivity.

-Her education includes a Master of Social Work from the University of Windsor, a Bachelors of Arts in Psychology and Philosophy from Trent University, and certifications in child and play therapy and motivational interviewing which complement her practical and lived experience.
+Her education includes a Master of Social Work from the University of Windsor, a Bachelor of Arts in Psychology and Philosophy from Trent University, and certifications in child and play therapy and motivational interviewing, which complement her practical and lived experience.
 Whether facilitating access to essential resources, developing personalized care plans, or providing guidance in times of crisis, she brings a client-centered approach that values autonomy and celebrates diversity.
 Through collaboration, empathy, and evidence-based practices, Rebecca is dedicated to making a lasting impact on the lives of the individuals and families she serves.

 Kate Ness